awsdocs/aws-storagegateway-user-guide/doc_source/GettingStarted-use-volumes.md

 1. Unless you plan to continue using the gateway, delete it\.
 For more information, see [Deleting Your Gateway by Using the AWS Storage Gateway Console and Removing Associated Resources](deleting-gateway-common.md)\.

-1. Delete the AWS Storage Gateway VM from your on\-premises host\.
+1. Delete the Storage Gateway VM from your on\-premises host\.
 If you created your gateway on an Amazon EC2 instance, terminate the instance\.